1. Valid Will

 4. Decide what to leave to whom

-After the payment of any taxes, debts, and funeral and administration expenses, up to a maximum of one third of your estate can be left to whomever you wish – this may include friends and family not entitled to inherit under Sharia, as well as charities.
+After the payment of any taxes, debts, and funeral and administration expenses, up to a maximum of one third of your estate can be left to whomever you wish – this may include someone less fortunate and family not entitled to inherit under Sharia, as well as charities.

 As regards to calculating the shares, the basic principles are these: